-Pet food, stock feed, and supplements (oral nutritional compounds) are normally exempt from registration.
-However, if therapeutic claims are made – for example, that the product treats arthritis – it becomes a veterinary medicine and requires registration.
+Note: If therapeutic claims are made for any product (for example, that it treats arthritis) it becomes a veterinary medicine and requires registration.

-Find a complete list of exempt product types and conditions in the Agricultural Compounds and Veterinary Medicines (ACVM) Regulations.
+There's a complete list of exempt product types and associated conditions of exemption in Schedule 2 of the ACVM Regulations.

-If you are unsure of your product's status under the ACVM Act, we can do a class determination for you.
+If you're not sure of your product's status under the ACVM Act, we can do a class determination for you.
 There is a fee for this service.